-Visit our website at https://providers.anthem.com/IN > Eligibility & Pharmacy > Pharmacy Benefits for access to preferred drug lists and prior authorization information.
+Visit our website at https://providers.anthem.com/IN>Eligibility & Pharmacy>Pharmacy Benefits for access to preferred Drug Lists and prior authorization information.

-For any drugs that require prior authorization or a formulary/SUPDL exception request, providers must contact Anthem by telephone, fax, web-based system, or in writing.
+For any drugs that require prior authorization or a formulary/SUPDL or non-formulary/neutral drug list exception request, providers must contact Anthem by telephone, fax, web-based system, or in writing.
 Anthem will provide a response by telephone or another telecommunication device within 24 hours of a request for prior authorization.
 Additionally, Anthem provides for the dispensing of at least a 72-hour supply of a covered outpatient prescription drug in an emergency situation.
 Anthem allows a pharmacist to dispense the 72-hour supply using a claim override process without the need for a phone call to Anthem.
 The pharmacist should follow up with the member's physician or Anthem the next business day regarding the prior authorization requirement.